megalisp/newt/UPGRADE.md

 # Conclusion

-Of course, the point of Frog leveraging templates is that now you have more freedom to choose what elements and services you use, as well as how and where they appear.
+Of course, the point of Newt leveraging templates is that now you have more freedom to choose what elements and services you use, as well as how and where they appear.
 I'm sorry for the disruption making this change, but I think this will let people accomplish more of what they